Arkyn-Studios/arkyn-time-realm-integration/README.md

 This section will contain a few pseudo json-examples on how data structures could look.

 ### Reporting structures
+_Please note - the examples regarding dependencies on reporting trees are currently subject to change, as we are working on an improved model._

 In this example a time entry will be created on a reporting template containing five different contexts:
 * Customer
 * Project